Staff of Atiku's radio, TV stations lament non-payment of salaries

-Gotel is the largest media organisation in Mr Abubakar’s group of companies.
+Gotel is the only media organisation in Mr Abubakar’s group of companies.

 It operates television, radio, and other multimedia platforms, covering largely the northern parts of the country